Complete Guide For Solar Power New Brunswick 2020

 Congratulations!
 You’ve found the ultimate guide for going solar in New Brunswick!

-This page contains all available information about installing solar in New Brunswick including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in New Brunswick including utility policies, system financing, solar incentives, and natural factors – updated as of May 1st, 2020.

 You can read from top to bottom, or skip to your preferred section by clicking on it below: